gear-foundation/gear-wiki/docs/examples/gnft-721.md

     type State = IoNFT;
 }
 ```
-To display the full contract State information, the `state()` function is used:
+To display the full contract state information, the `state()` function is used:

 ```rust
 #[no_mangle]